 The great thing about this system is that I can explain the entire system, in all its complexity, in one short blog post.

-Another great thing is that the system pulls me away from the "energy/elemental" style magic systems which so predominate.
+Another great thing about the system is that the system pulls me away from the "energy/elemental" style magic systems which predominates fantasy today.
 I'm able to achieve a distinctive verve without sounding pretentious or descending into naval gazing.
 I can take anything typical and the system turns the power from something exceptional into something naturalistic.